RakhithJK/dbeaver-cloudbeaver-wiki/Build-and-deploy.md

 ./build.sh
 ```

-Final artifacts can be found in deploy/cloudbeaver.
+The final artifacts can be found in deploy/cloudbeaver.

 ### Running server
 ```bash
 cd cloudbeaver
 ./run-server.sh
 ```
-By default server listens port `8978` (you can change it in conf/cloudbeaver.conf).
+By default, the server listens to port `8978` (you can change it in conf/cloudbeaver.conf).
 So just navigate to http://localhost:8978.
 You can configure [[Nginx|CloudBeaver-and-Nginx]], Apache or any other web server in front of it.

 *Note: you must be in the server root directory to run it.*
-If you need to run it from some other directory then you can set environment variable `CLOUDBEAVER_HOME` to the server root directory.
+If you need to run it from some other directory, then you can set the environment variable `CLOUDBEAVER_HOME` to the server root directory.